monero-project/monero-site/README.md

 ### Tor

 This website is available natively on Tor.
 The onion address is in `_includes/onion.html` and a signed document containing the same address is in `/onion.txt`.
 The address in these 2 files must *always* match.
-The `onion.txt` files also includes the onion address of the 'downloads' subdomain.
+The `onion.txt` file also includes the onion address of the 'downloads' subdomain.

 If you want to post getmonero's onion address somewhere on the website, don't simply write it, instead include it using `{% include onion.html %}`.
-This avoids problems with typos and allow us top change the address only in one file if necessary.
+This avoids problems with typos and allows us to change the address only in one file if necessary.

 ## PR workflow